 A pink themed party is an obvious choice for a girl's party.
 Not only little girls, either.
-Girls well into their teens still love girlie things.
-Even into adulthood, women are going to experience their fair share of girlie, pink party themed parties, from baby showers to bachelorette parties and beyond.
+Girls well into their teens still love girly things and still love the color.
+Even into adulthood, women are going to experience their fair share of girlie, pink-themed parties, from baby showers to bachelorette parties and beyond.
 Why not?
-After all, a pink themed party is nothing new.
+After all, a pink-themed party is nothing new.
 There are as many options in pink as there are with any other party theme.

-To do a pink themed party -- on the cover -- is a piece of cake.
+To do a pink-themed party is a piece of cake.
 Buy pink.
 Combine red with white.
 Make it look pretty.
-The problem isn't creating a pink party theme atmosphere; it's sticking to the theme for two or three hours and planning it well enough to satisfy a gaggle of girlie girls.
+The problem isn't creating a pink party theme atmosphere; it's sticking to the theme for two or three hours and planning it well enough to satisfy a gaggle of girls.
 You'll have to think outside the box.

 Any party requires lots of planning.
 When your entire party is going to be a single color, that planning is more straightforward.
-It is also -- in many ways -- far more difficult.
-It's easier because the bigger party stores all have sections of colors so you can coordinate a party right.
+It is also — in many ways — far more difficult.
+It's easier because the bigger party stores all have sections of colors so that you can coordinate a party right.
 Box stores have party aisles.
 Craft stores have specialty baking and candy-making supplies.

-The world is ready for you to head out and create a pink themed party.
-Before you go, however, you'll need to make a plan.
-Setting out to find party supplies without knowing what you're looking for first is an egregious error in judgment.
-You'll end up buying too much, wasting a bunch and hating the color pink for the rest of your days.
+Before you start shopping for your pink-themed party, however, you'll need to make a plan.
+Setting out to find party supplies without knowing what you're looking for first will waste a lot of time and probably some money as well.
+You'll end up buying too much, wasting a bunch, and maybe even hating the color pink for the rest of your days.

-A pink themed party should have pink invitations.
-Pink invitations are easy to find.
+A pink-themed party requires pink invitations, and the good news is that they're easy to find in any shade or tone.
 What isn't easy, for those who haven't begun the process, is figuring out to whom to send them.
 Schools have strict rules about invitations these days.
-You can't directly send your child to school with a pocket full of invitations to give to her best friends.
-If your child doesn't invite the whole class, she can't invite anyone.
+You may not be allowed to send your child to school with a pocket full of invitations to give to her friends.
+In some cases, if your child doesn't invite the whole class, she can't invite anyone.

-Those with space and resources, of course, can invite the whole gang and watch as elementary school monsters destroy your home and yard.
+Those with space and resources, of course, can invite the whole gang.
 It's all part of the fun of throwing these things.
-Girls and boys alike can have a boatload of fun at a pink themed party.
+Girls and boys alike can have a boatload of fun at a pink-themed party.

-Easy, now.
-A pink themed party is going to have you salivating at all the decorations available.
-Pink doesn't just represent pretty and girlie; it also conjures images of princesses, panthers, and oliphants.
+A pink-themed party is going to have you salivating at all the decorations available.
+Pink doesn't just represent pretty and “girly.”
+It also conjures images of princesses, panthers, and oliphants.
 Your theme, which you'll need to expand with the size of your party, has plenty of options.

 Food for a pink-themed party is much easier if you plan for the early-to-mid afternoon.
 Pizza is red and white, sure, but you'd rather spend your food budget on pretty pink pastries, candies, and other confections.
-Party City offers an array of candy in both light pink and bright pink.
+You can even order your favorite candies colored pink or wrapped in pink wrappers.

-You can also get creative with food coloring and create your buffet of pink delights.
-Any cheesecake, angel food or yogurt-based dessert becomes pink with a drop or two.
+You can also get creative with food coloring and create a whole buffet of pink delights.
+Any cheesecake, angel food, or yogurt-based dessert becomes pink with a drop or two.
 Pink party themed cookies are as easy as replacing your chocolate chips with pink M&Ms.

 Keeping the Party Pink

-Do you hate Kidzbop?
+Are you tired of Kidzbop?
 Get over it.
 Kidzbop has a long list of P!NK songs that girls know and love.
-Kidzbop, as well as a couple of other channels dedicated to their covers, will add the depth of music and videos to your little one's party.
+Kidzbop, as well as a couple of other channels dedicated to their covers, will add music and videos to your little one's party.
 Kids love to dance.
 Not only will it be a big hit with them, but the pictures and videos will also be cherished across social media.

-Tie Dye.
-You know you want to.
+Tie-dye: You know you want to.
 Tie-dying is messy and fun.
 It is also inexpensive.
-Gift bags full of poorly-constructed toys and gimmicks are all well and good, but nobody forgets a messy good time.
-Thrift stores and bargain basements have plain white shirts and tank tops for next to nothing.
+Gift bags full of inexpensive toys and gimmicks are all well and good, but nobody forgets a messy good time.
+Ask parents to bring a white T-shirt along for this fun craft.
+Although you could supply them in your goody bags, parents are likely to provide one with a better fit.
 Tie-dye coloring is washable.
-You'll have to either provide shirts for all the kids to wear while they tie-dye or ask parents to send an old shirt from home.
+Also, ask parents to send an old shirt from home as well for the coloring process.
 It's going to get ruined.

-The beauty of the tie-dye portion of your pink themed party is that all you have to do is add a color two and any boys who have made it this far will be more than happy.
+The beauty of the tie-dye portion of your pink-themed party is that all you have to do is add an alternative color choice or two, and any boys who have made it this far will be more than happy to join in.